goong-io/goong-map-react/docs/api-reference/static-map.md

 ![Since v3.0](https://img.shields.io/badge/since-v3.0-green)

-The simplest `React` wrapper around `MapboxGL`.
+The simplest `React` wrapper around `GoongJS`.
 This is designed to be completely static, and should be used to render a map with no interactivity.
 For a component that supports full user interactivity, see [InteractiveMap](/docs/api-reference/interactive-map.md).